 1. ACH (Automated Clearing House) Payments

-ACH payments are U.S.-based electronic transactions processed in USD through the ACH network .
-They are commonly used for recurring payments, such as payroll, subscriptions, and invoices.
 ACH payments are secure, reliable, and cost-effective, making them a popular choice for businesses of all sizes.

-Popular Providers for ACH Payment:
+Popular Providers for ACH Payment

 - Chase Bank: One of the largest U.S. banks, widely used by businesses for ACH payroll, bill pay and recurring domestic transfers.